dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 working on behalf of shards, consists of splitting logic and redirects the data to a suitable shard.
 That reverse proxy can consist the splitting logic based on consistent hashing.

+## Leader Election

+With the leader election, if you have a group of servers which are in charge of doing the same thing, instead of doing the same thing which is not what you want to do multiple times (for instance: debit/credit operations), leader election has the servers to select the leader who alone will do that action.
+Other servers are doing nothing until the leader is fallen.
+If the leader goes down, then one of the rest services become a new leader.
+The real difficulty is in distributed machines and their communication.
+To achieve leader election we can use Consensus Algorithms.
+This group of algorithms allow a group of nodes to reach consensus or to agree on some single data value.
+One of such algorithm is Paxos & Raft.
+These algorithms are immensely tough, and you don't need to implement it by yourself.
+You probably will use some third-party service that uses one of these algorithms under the hood.

+Etcd/ZooKeeper are highly available and strongly consistent systems, Etcd implements Raft Consensus Algorithm for leader election.

+To implement leader election we're going to have a key-value pair in Etcd where key is a fixed key like "who-is-the-leader", and the value could be an IP address of the leader machine.

+> ZooKeeper is a highly available key-value store.
+It's often used to store important configurations
+> or to perform leader election.

+> Etcd also can be used for the same purposes.

+## Peer-To-Peer networks

+This technique can be useful for sharing huge amount of data between a large set of machines.
+For example, we have to share one 5Gb file from one machine to one thousand of machines.
+The network throughput is 5Gbps.
+If we do it naively (by sharing to one by one machine), it will take a thousand seconds.